onap/vnfrqts-requirements/docs/Chapter5.rst

       process.

-   -  *“vf\_module\_name”* parameter value, when used, will be supplied by OpenECOMP to the Heat at orchestration time.
-The parameter will be generated and/or assigned by OpenECOMP and supplied to the Heat by OpenECOMP at orchestration time.
+   -  *“vf\_module\_name”* parameter value, when used, will be supplied by ONAP to the Heat at orchestration time.
+The parameter will be generated and/or assigned by ONAP and supplied to the Heat by ONAP at orchestration time.

 *Example*